Integration Guide

 **Recommendation:** It is recommended to integrate and validate implementation against the Staging environment before switching to Production.

-Before starting integration, create and configure your client application on the Corppass Developer Portal.
+Before starting integration, create and configure your client application.

 The following diagram illustrates the FAPI 2.0 Authorization Code Flow.